Asia-Pacific Green Buildings Market Size and Share

 • 4.3 Market Restraints

-• 4.3.1 Higher upfront capital costs and uncertain payback in secondary markets
+• 4.3.1 Higher upfront costs for green materials and systems slowing adoption in price-sensitive projects

 • 4.4 Value / Supply-Chain Analysis